JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 {{< figure src="images/jaeger_trace_todoui_flask.png" width=700 caption="Individual trace" >}}

-This shows the break down of duration times.
-The outer boundary is the overall trace, each part of it no matter of the nesting level is called a span.
-The different application components are highlighted in different colours, so it is easy to spot which part of the overall time was used by the backend component.
+This shows the breakdown of duration times.
+The outer boundary is the overall trace; each part of it, no matter the nesting level, is called a span.
+The different application components are highlighted in different colors, so it is easy to spot which part of the overall time was used by the backend component.

 There are various ways to interact with this graph.
-You will see arrows to colapse/expand individual or all sections.
+You will see arrows to collapse/expand individual or all sections.
 If you hover over individual parts, more details are revealed.
-If you click on a certain span it will expand a detail view.
-Pick the 2nd one in the hierarchy, which is called `todoui-flask POST`.
+If you click on a certain span, it will expand a detailed view.
+Pick the second one in the hierarchy, which is called `todoui-flask POST`.

 {{< figure src="images/jaeger_traces_todoui_flask_detail.png" width=700 caption="Individual trace with span details" >}}

-Once clicked a nested summary of details is shown right underneath the span.
+Once clicked, a nested summary of details is shown right underneath the span.
 If you click on the little twistie left to `Tags` and `Processes` more span details are shown.

 {{< figure src="images/jaeger_span_flask_span_details.png" width=700 caption="Individual trace with more Python span details" >}}

-Here you can also get detailed information about the OpenTelemetry collection components being used, e.g. library name, SDK version etc.
+Here you can also get detailed information about the OpenTelemetry collection components being used, e.g. library name, SDK version, etc.

 Repeat the same steps and also check the details of a span within the Java component.
-Pick the one which says `todobackend-springboot TodoRepository.save`.
+Pick the one that says `todobackend-springboot TodoRepository.save`.
-This will list the details of the span which are provided by the implementation of the OpenTelemetry agent.
-As you can see here it's provided by the Java SDK and the Spring Data library in particular.
+This will list the details of the span that are provided by the implementation of the OpenTelemetry agent.
+As you can see here, it's provided by the Java SDK and the Spring Data library in particular.

 {{< figure src="images/jaeger_span_spring_details.png" width=700 caption="Individual trace with more Spring span details" >}}

-This also shows that the amount of information can totally differ between different agent implementation.
+This also shows that the amount of information can totally differ between different agent implementations.
 They need to comply with a certain standard so that the information can be used and correlated, but the content may vary.

-The instrumentation part of this lab will show how the information of a span can be customized.
+The instrumentation part of this lab will show how the information in a span can be customized.

 Feel free to browse around and look into other span details of the trace.

 ### Simulation of a slow component

-Due to the load generator and simple structure of the application the results in Jaeger won't have much deviation, so it's unlikely to spot an anomaly in behaviour here.
+Due to the load generator and simple structure of the application, the results in Jaeger won't have much deviation, so it's unlikely to spot an anomaly in behavior here.

-There is a simulated decrease in performance built-in, if you add an item called "slow".
+In order to simulate a decrease in performance, you can add an item called "slow".

 Open the Python or Java frontend and submit an item with this name.

 {{< figure src="images/todoui-frontend-slow.png" width=700 caption="Web UI with new item" >}}

 You might notice a small delay after submitting the item.
 The thread is paused for a second.
-It isn't much but it should however show easily how this can be spotted in the tool.
+It isn't much, but it illustrates how easily this can be spotted in the tool.

-Repeat the search for all traces again like we've done before and you will see a spike in the response time.
+Repeat the search for all traces again, and you will see a spike in the response time.
 If it doesn't show up straight, give it a few seconds and repeat again.

 {{< figure src="images/jaeger_traces_recent_slow.png" width=700 caption="slow" >}}

 You can actually click directly on the dot in the overview and it will also take you to the corresponding trace.
-Alternatively you can select it from the list below of course.
+Alternatively, you can select it from the list below.

 {{< figure src="images/jaeger_trace_slow.png" width=700 caption="Web UI with new item" >}}

-If you look at the trace now, it looks significantly different to what we've seen before.
+If you look at the trace now, it looks significantly different from what we've seen before.
 There is a dominating span compared to which all other spans look negclectably short in duration.
 The overall execution time is only slightly above a second whereas one span takes an entire second.

-In a real world scenario isolating a poor performing component is probably not as obvious, but for showcasing how things work this should do for now.
+In a real-world scenario, isolating a poor-performing component is probably not as obvious, but for showcasing how things work, this should do for now.

 Click on the long-running span to reveal more details.